-This Appendix documents the information that is required by police to determine whether enforcement can be undertaken and to make a decision about the appropriate enforcement strategy.
+This Appendix documents the information that is required by Police to determine whether enforcement can be undertaken and to determine the appropriate enforcement strategy.
 The strategy will seek to improve compliance to speed limits and other regulatory signage or signals within the roadwork area.

-The safety of road users and road workers within roadworks relies predominately upon driver speed compliance.
+The safety of road users and road workers within roadworks, relies predominately upon driver speed compliance.